Pirates vs. Mets Player Props Betting Odds

 MLB Props Today: New York Mets

-- The Mets will hand the ball to David Peterson (3-7) for his 14th start of the season.
+- The Mets' Tylor Megill (6-6) will make his 18th start of the season.

-- In 13 starts, Peterson has pitched through or past the fifth inning eight times.
-He has a season average of 3.6 frames per outing.
+- In 17 starts this season, Megill has lasted five or more innings 10 times, with an average of 4.8 innings per appearance.

-- He has six appearances with no earned runs allowed in 19 chances this season.
+- He has finished one appearance without allowing an earned run in 17 chances this season.

 |Opponent